bgoonz/docs-collection/github/github/setting-up-and-managing-your-enterprise/setting-policies-for-organizations-in-your-enterprise-account/enforcing-github-actions-policies-in-your-enterprise-account.md

 ---
 title: Enforcing GitHub Actions policies in your enterprise account
-intro: 'Enterprise owners can disable, enable, and limit {% data variables.product.prodname_actions %} for an enterprise account.'
+intro: "Enterprise owners can disable, enable, and limit {% data variables.product.prodname_actions %} for an enterprise account."
-product: '{% data reusables.gated-features.enterprise-accounts %}'
+product: "{% data reusables.gated-features.enterprise-accounts %}"
 redirect_from:
   - /github/setting-up-and-managing-your-enterprise-account/enforcing-github-actions-policies-in-your-enterprise-account
   - /github/setting-up-and-managing-your-enterprise/enforcing-github-actions-policies-in-your-enterprise-account
 miniTocMaxHeadingLevel: 3
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Enterprise
 shortTitle: Policies for GitHub Actions
 ---

 ## About {% data variables.product.prodname_actions %} permissions for your enterprise account

 By default, {% data variables.product.prodname_actions %} is enabled in all organizations owned by an enterprise account.
 You can choose to disable {% data variables.product.prodname_actions %} for all organizations owned by an enterprise account, or only allow specified organizations.
 You can also limit the use of public actions, so that people can only use local actions that exist in your organization.